Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Machine Learning Methods to Compute Initial Dual Values

+A potential drawback of the single-sampling training is the large amount of time required to solve enough problems to build a sufficiently large dataset.
+This is especially problematic when the problem is large.
+An alternative approach is to train a machine learning model to maximise the expected dual lower bound directly.
+This approach can exploit the decomposable structure of the dual function.

+This approach was introduced by \citet{Nairetal2018} and used to solve a parametrized two-stage stochastic programming problem.

-Consider a neural network model $f(\omega, \theta)$ which maps the pair of problem parameter $\omega$ and model parameter $\theta$ to $y$.
-We shall learn a value of the parameter $\theta$ so that given $\omega$ the model outputs a dual value $y = f(\omega, \theta)$ that provides a tight lower bound $\eqref{eq_lower_bound}$.
-In this section, we explicitly state the dependency of the lower bound on $\omega$ as $l(\omega, y)$, which was suppressed in \eqref{eq_lower_bound}.
-Assume that the distribution of $\omega$ is given (e.g.\ the empirical distribution based on historical data).
-Our goal is to maximize the expected lower bound
+A neural network model can be seen as a function $\neuralnetwork(\omega, \theta) = y$ which maps the problem parameter $\omega$ and the model parameter $\theta$ to a dual value $y$.
+We aim to learn values of the model parameter $\theta$ so that given $\omega$ the model outputs a dual value $y$ for which the dual lower bound $\dualfunction(y)$ is tight.
+In this section, we explicitly show the dependency of the lower bound on $\omega$ as $\dualfunction(\omega, y)$, which was suppressed in \eqref{problem_eq_dw_lower_bound}.
+Assume that the distribution of $\omega$ is given (e.g., the empirical distribution based on historical data).
+Our goal is to maximise the expected lower bound